 The Swedish government has adopted a new one Strategy to contribute to sustainable world peace, with a focus on armed conflict prevention and peacebuilding.
 The government has also announced that the appropriations for peacebuilding will be doubled, to SEK 400 million.
 In clear contrast to these advances, Sweden is at the same time hosting the largest war exercise in the country in 20 years, where the United States and other NATO members practice a sharp position on Swedish soil and in the urban environment.
 The three-week-long exercise Aurora is said to have cost SEK 600 million.
 Why does the government choose to spend 200 million more on a war exercise than the entire (extended) budget for the prevention of armed conflict and peacebuilding?

 Unfortunately, the pattern is repeated globally.
 The Global Peace Index, which ranks the world's countries and territories based on how peaceful they are, has estimated that the economic cost of world war in 2016 was one trillion dollars (that is, one billion billion).
 The sums spent on peacebuilding are much more modest and are estimated to amount to about 10 trillion dollars annually, in other words less than one percent of what the wars cost.
-This is despite the return on investment in peacebuilding according to the Global Peace Indexs rapport can amount to 16 times the initial cost of the efforts.
+This is despite the return on investment in peacebuilding according to the Global Peace Indexs investigation report can amount to 16 times the initial cost of the efforts.

 We benefit from being consistent